iotaledger/hornet/tools/gendoc/configuration_header.md

 ---

-# Core Configuration
+# Configuration

 ![Hornet Node Configuration](/img/Banner/banner_hornet_configuration.png)

-Hornet uses a JSON standard format as a config file.
+HORNET uses a JSON standard format as a config file.
 If you are unsure about JSON syntax, you can find more information in the [official JSON specs](https://www.json.org).

 You can change the path of the config file by using the `-c` or `--config` argument while executing `hornet` executable.